hakikicode/SMART-Gaming-Task/TaskDescription.md

 - Contribute to a growing decentralized gaming network.
 - Be part of a community that values transparency and fairness in gaming.
 ---
-The **SMART Gaming Task** is your gateway to rewarding and decentralized participation in the vibrant gaming community.
+The **SMART TelegramTips Task** is your gateway to rewarding and decentralized participation in the vibrant gaming community.
 Join today and help shape the future of gaming engagement!